|Plans||Shared, WordPress & Reseller|

 Is HostPapa Worth It?

 Overall, I found HostPapa to be a solid small business host.
-In an industry increasingly dominated by just a couple mega-corporations, it’s refreshing to find a great independent hosting company with a good product.
+In an industry increasingly dominated by just a couple of mega-corporations, it’s refreshing to find a great independent hosting company with a good product.
 You can check out HostPapa’s current promo.

 If you are looking for an independent shared hosting company with almost as good pricing, better performance, and customer support, and have a bit more budget then I recommend checking out InMotion Hosting.